Puffing Billy Railway: Structure

-When the Puffing Billy Preservation Society was formed in 1955, the line was still under the control and ownership of the Victorian Railways (V.R.).
+When the Puffing Billy Preservation Society was formed in 1955, the line was under the control and ownership of the Victorian Railways (V.R.).
 The society arranged for the V.R. to run the train on weekends and holidays, with the Society guaranteeing the V.R. against losses from insufficient ticket sales.
 Society volunteers took the role of conductors, checking tickets on the train, and fund-raising.
 That arrangement continued until the Upper Ferntree Gully to Belgrave section of the line was closed in 1958.

 When the line reopened in 1962, between Belgrave and Menzies Creek, society volunteers took a larger role, staffing stations, selling and checking tickets, doing non-safety-critical maintenance on the train, and track maintenance under the supervision of a V.R. ganger.
 Ticket revenue went into an account on which the V.R. drew to pay its staff involved in running the line.

 The V. R. was not in the preservation or tourism business, and the arrangement was less than ideal, so the Victorian Government passed the Emerald Tourist Railway Act 1977 (No. 9020), which set up the Emerald Tourist Railway Board (ETRB) as a statutory authority to take over ownership and operation of the railway from the V. R. after 1 October 1977.
-The act required that the Board have between five and ten members, four of whom were to be nominated by the Puffing Billy Preservation Society.
-The ETRB was defined as the operator of the Railway, with the Puffing Billy Preservation Society providing the volunteer support.
+The Act required the Board to have between five and ten members, four of whom were to be nominated by the Puffing Billy Preservation Society.
+The ETRB was defined as the operator of the railway, with the Puffing Billy Preservation Society providing the volunteer support.

-All volunteers on the railway were directly engaged by the ETRB and were required to register and complete a range of induction processes.
-The railway still relied heavily on the volunteers, who welcome guests from all parts of the world and are highly trained to supply the safe and successful operation of the railway.
+In 2022, the Emerald Tourist Railway Act 1977 was replaced by the Puffing Billy Railway Act 2022, principally influenced by the recommendations in the 2018 report by the Victorian Ombudsman on the activities of child sex offender Robert Whitehead at the Puffing Billy Railway and other Victorian heritage railway organisations.
+The new Act replaced the ETRB with the Puffing Billy Railway Board, the role of which was "to operate, manage and maintain the infrastructure and assets of the Puffing Billy Railway".